DevconX/Devcon-Systems/mahine-learning-requirement.md

 * Mac OS : https://stackoverflow.com/questions/17271319/how-do-i-install-pip-on-macos-or-os-x

-NOTE: please check the version of your pip installer before installing anything with this following command:
+NOTE: please check the version of your pip installer before installing anything with this following command: "pip --version" (Type it without the quotation).
-* pip --version
-      If the above command resulted in (Python 3.x) at the end of the line, you are good to go.
+      If the command resulted in (Python 3.x) at the end of the line, you are good to go.
 If it is (Python 2.x) then
       please replace the below command with "pip3" instead of just "pip".

 Pip installation commands on the terminal (cmd) :